sauce-archives/CSharp-Nunit-Selenium/README.md

 4) Click Browse, navigate to the directory where you saved NUnit on your machine and go to framework -> 3.0.5797.27534.

-5) Click on the folder of the .Net Framework version that your Visual Studio is built on.
+5) Once inside the 3.0.5797.27534 folder, click on the folder of the .Net Framework version that your Visual Studio is built on.
 For example, if you're using the .Net 4.0 Framework, you would select the net-40 folder.

 6) Add the nunit.framework.dll reference to your project.